ropensci/visdat/README.md

 ![](README-vis-compare-iris-1.png)

-Here the differences are marked in red.
+Here the differences are marked in blue.

 If you try and compare differences when the dimensions are different, you get an ugly error.